2020 EMS Leadership Academy, Las Vegas, March & Nov/Dec

 How to lead and inspire generation X, Y, and Me.

-Part II of the Academy (previously "Levels III & IV") will be held May 12-15, 2020.
+Part II of the Academy (previously "Levels III & IV") will be held Nov.
+30 - Dec.
+2, 2020 (rescheduled from May 12-15).
 Become the best EMS leader you can be with advanced courses.
 Building upon previous class material, Part II of the Academy tackles moving the EMS organization forward, making change and ensuring the organization avoids trouble and continues to be a place good people want to work.
 Specifically, this part addresses:

 Identifying what really matters to you, your customers, the public and your organization;

 Rethinking the entire concept of quality and how it applies in EMS;

 Clarifying a destination that matters to what your organization does everyday;

 What is strategic alignment and who cares;